rcamach7/facebook-clone/README.md

 #### Improvements To Be Implemented

 - Add ability to create new account
-- Add Emoji and Comment Enhancement icons at the end of add a comment bar for nicer UI
+- Implement FB Profile Page UI
-- User account page with all relevant user info and ability to modify them
+- Add ability to modify user details in profile page.
 - Add media storage when new post is added with pictures